-I have been selling kitchenware and appliances for many years now and have come to realize that the public need to give their hobs a bit more thought before making a choice.
+I have been selling kitchenware and appliances for many years now and have come to realise that a bit more thought is needed before choosing a hob.

 What heat will your hob give you?

 We often think that gas is hot and electric is not as hot.
 Well, it all comes down to the KILOWATTS.
 A solid plate hob, on average the hottest plate will only give you 2000watts and the others about 1500 and 1000 watts.
 Hmm not good.

 Perhaps you are considering a CERAN HOB.
 I had a look at a cheaper model, the hottest ring was 2100watts and the others 1200watts.
 I also looked at a good brand where the hottest was 2700 watts, two at 2000 watts and two at 1200watts.

 So onto GAS, certainly we all know that gas is faster than the solid plates and the ceran hobs as fire is instant.
 But is it that much hotter???
 Interestingly enough not that much… An inexpensive gas hob has an intense burner (often called the wok burner) of 2900watts and the smallest of 1000watts.
 Typically though the better brands have an intense burner of 3900 to 4000watts and a baby of 1050watts.
 There are hobs out there with an intense burner of 6kw, like the Siemens ER9A6SD70Z.
 To do a steak or prawns you would definitely need 6kw.

 Let’s shake things up a bit and talk about induction (happy sigh here).